mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ![](19.png)

-From left to right, the are:
+From left to right, they are:

 - **Continue:** continues running the script until it stops on another breakpoint
 - **Step Over:** executes current line and moves on the next line